 - Add separate masks to filter adjustments.

 You cannot directly edit the pixels of a Smart Object layer.
 For example, you can’t paint, perform dodging and burning or cloning directly onto a Smart Object.
 This is regarded as a disadvantage to a lot of photographers and becomes a reason never to use Smart Objects.
-However, it is possible to directly edit a Smart Object simply by double clicking on the layer.
+However, it is possible to directly edit a Smart Object simply by double-clicking on the layer.
 This opens the Smart Object in its own window where you can perform edits.
 Alternatively, you can place a copy of the Smart Object on a layer above.
 Both techniques aid a non-destructive workflow.

 Resizing Smart Objects

 Let’s look at one of the big advantages of Smart Objects over normal rasterized layers.
-A Smart Object can be resized as often as you wish without it loosing quality.
+A Smart Object can be resized as often as you wish without it losing quality.
 With a normal rasterized layer, as you resize the image its quality is degraded.
 The example below demonstrates this better.

 In the above image, you can see one document with two identical layers.
 I have converted the top layer to a Smart Object.
-You can do this in a couple ways:
+You can do this in a couple of ways: